ilaif/fastapi-generate-client-example/README.md

 - First, activate a virtual environment
 - Install requirements for the server:

   `pip install -r server/requirements.txt`
-- Auto-generate a client using the server's OpenAPI schema and pip install it as `my_server_client` package:
+- Auto-generate a client using the server's OpenAPI schema and pip install it as the `my_server_client` package:

   `./client/scripts/install_server_client.sh`

 ### Running

 - Run the server:

   `python -m server.main`
 - Run the client that will create a user and list users with the auto-generated client:

   `python -m client.main`